steve-boyer/ArduinoPiP5/README.md

 6 - Navigate to the project folder you just created

-7 - using the node package manager install express, socket.io and serial: npm install express --save npm install socket.io --save npm install serial --save
+7 - using the node package manager install express, socket.io and serialport: npm install express --save npm install socket.io --save npm install serialport --save

 8 - from the project folder use the terminal to run the serialserver in node as below node serialserver.js <portname>